Sleeping Beauty (1959 film): Appearances in other media

 DisneyToon Studios released a 2007 direct-to-video animated film, Disney Princess Enchanted Tales: Follow Your Dreams, featuring two new stories about Aurora and Jasmine from Aladdin (1992).
 Many of Sleeping Beautys characters make cameo appearances in the 2001–03 television series House of Mouse, as well as in the films Who Framed Roger Rabbit (1988) and The Lion King 1½ (2004).
 Flora, Fauna, and Merryweather are recurring characters in the 2013–18 Disney Junior series Sofia the First, and Aurora makes a guest appearance in the "Holiday in Enchancia" episode.
+Aurora is also set to appear in its sequel series, Sofia the First: Royal Magic.
 With other Disney Princesses, Aurora appears in the 2018 film Ralph Breaks the Internet.
 Like other Walt Disney Animation Studios characters, Sleeping Beauty characters have cameo appearances in the short film Once Upon a Studio (2023).

 A 2014 live-action adaptation of the film, Maleficent, tells the story from the perspective of the antagonist (played by Angelina Jolie).
 It was followed by a sequel, Maleficent: Mistress of Evil, in 2019.
 Live-action versions of Sleeping Beauty characters are featured in the 2011–18 fantasy television series Once Upon a Time (produced by Disney-owned ABC Studios), including Maleficent, Aurora, Prince Phillip, and King Stefan.
 Maleficent is a main villain in the 2015 television film Descendants, which follows the teenage children of Disney's iconic heroes and villains (including Mal, Maleficent's daughter, and Audrey, the daughter of Aurora and Phillip).
 A teenage version of Maleficent appears as a character in the franchise's fourth installment, Descendants: The Rise of Red (2024).

-Maleficent is a recurring villain in the Square Enix/Disney Kingdom Hearts video-game series, and Aurora is one of the Princesses of Heart.
+Maleficent is a recurring villain in the Square Enix/Disney video-game series Kingdom Hearts, and Aurora is one of the Princesses of Heart.
 The Enchanted Dominion, a world based on the film, appears in Kingdom Hearts Birth by Sleep.
-Aurora, Phillip, and the Three Good Fairies are playable characters in the world-builder video game Disney Magic Kingdoms, with Maleficent its main antagonist.
+Aurora, Phillip, and the Three Good Fairies are playable characters in the world-builder video game Disney Magic Kingdoms, with Maleficent as the main antagonist.
 An alternate version of Maleficent appears as a playable character in the video game Disney Mirrorverse (2022).